 How I Got Into Stump Grinding

-The company that I had hired made multiple appointments with me to do the work.
+The company I hired made multiple appointments with me to do the work.
 I got one excuse after another why he could not come.
 When he finally did come to do the work, it looked like he had done a good job, so I paid him.
-After we cleaned up the wood chips, I noticed that he missed about five 2 to 6 inch pieces of stump, and they were sticking out of the ground about 3 inches.
-I know that if I covered this area with loam, these chunks will render the area un-mowable.
+After we cleaned up the debris, I noticed that he missed about five 2-6 inch pieces of stump, and they were sticking out of the ground about 3 inches.
+I knew if I covered this area with loam, these chunks will render the area un-mowable.

-As soon as I noticed the job was incomplete, I called him to come back to finish his work.
-He explained to me the job was complete, and that's just the way the job is done.
+As soon as I noticed the job was incomplete, I called him to come back to hit those pieces.
+He told the job was complete, and that's just the way the job is done.
+(I’m sorry... what?)
 If I wanted him to return, he was going to require additional money.
 Now I realize at this point since he had been paid.
 I was at his mercy.
 I had few options.

 I am telling you this story to educate you on stump grinding so you hire a reputable stump grinding professoinal.
 Missing small pieces happens.
 It's inevitable.
 Be sure you hire someone that guarentees the quality of their work.
-A lot of people that grind stumps feel that if the stump is 90% gound up, the job is done.
+A lot of people that grind stumps feel that if the stump is 90% ground, the job is done.
 I take a landscapers' perspective on stump grinding (maybe I'm more detailed oriented?).
-Since I am the owner and operator of my own machines, I take a lot of pride and satisfaction in my work and want to be sure I left another happy customer.
+Since I am the owner and operator of my own machines, I take a lot of pride and satisfaction in my work and want to be sure one more customer is happy.

 I look forward to working with you,